 He attended London's Central School of Speech and Drama and left in June of 1989 after completeing three years of training.
-He made his London Stage debut in Making It Better for which he won the "Best Newcomer Award".
+He made his London Stage debut in Making It Better for which he won the "Best Newcomer Award."
 He also originated the role of Septimus Hodge in Tom Stoppard's Arcadia and was nominated for an Olivier Award.
 On the Broadway stage, he debuted in Translations and received the Broadway Theater World Award.

-The British tabloids had a field day reporting Sewell's womanizing habits.
+The British tabloids had a field day reporting Rufus' womanizing habits.
 Although many of the reports were false, others like his lengthy relationship with British actress Helen McCrory and brief romance with Kate Winslet were more accurate.

-Sewell makes his home in London.
+Rufus makes his home in London.
 He married longtime girlfriend, fashion journalist Yasmin Abdallah, in 1999 but they were divorced a year later.
 He then married Amy Gardner, with whom he shares a son, but they also divorced.

-Sewell has continued to star in feature films, many with historically-based themes and storylines, such as his role as Count Adhemar in A Knight's Tale (2001), Armand in The Legend of Zorro (2005), Crown Prince Leopold in The Illusionist (2006) and a supporting role in Abraham Lincoln: Vampire Hunter (2012).
+Rufus continued to star in feature films, many with historically-based themes and storylines, such as his role as Count Adhemar in A Knight's Tale (2001), Armand in The Legend of Zorro (2005), Crown Prince Leopold in The Illusionist (2006) and a supporting role in Abraham Lincoln: Vampire Hunter (2012).